 Under article 70 of the SCC, all financial advantages obtained through the commission of a criminal offence can be confiscated.
-For instance, the income of a company obtained after a corrupt public procurement process must, in principle, be confiscated, even if the company is not criminally liable and therefore only stands as a third party.
-In such a case, the company may not invoke article 70[2] of the SCC.
-The question of whether the gross or the net income shall be taken into consideration is controversial, although courts have recently preferred net income, which is becoming increasingly common.
+For instance, in case of a company's profit obtained after a corrupt public procurement process, such profit must be confiscated.
+Even if it is considered that the corporation is not criminally liable and hence is a third party, article 70(2) of the SCC does not apply when the company profited directly from the corrupt public procurement process (see question 27).
+Finally, as already underlined, the question of whether the gross or the net income shall be taken into consideration is controversial (see question 29).